Writing with your body.

 Our conversation opens with a short somatic meditation you can use anytime you’re about to write.

 I find this kind of ritual helps me turn down the volume on my mental tape-loop so I can drop into the scene — and stay there longer.

 Listen and try it here.

-(A transcript of this conversation can be found on the site).
+(A transcript of this conversation can be found here).